-When a startup grows and is in the process of getting funding, the most essential document is the Shareholder’s Agreement (“SHA”).
+When a startup expands and is in the process of raising funds, the most essential document is the Shareholder’s Agreement (“SHA”).
 It governs the shareholders' rights, obligations and liabilities.
-Provisions commonly found in a SHA can include a compulsory transfer of shares, pre-emption rights, Tag Along Rights (“Tag Along Rights”) and Drag Along Rights (“Drag Along Rights”).
+The provisions commonly found in an SHA may include a compulsory transfer of shares, pre-emption rights, Tag Along Rights (“Tag Along Rights'') and Drag Along Rights (“Drag Along Rights”).

 The shareholders in the case of a private limited company are restricted to transfer their shares in order to maintain the shareholding pattern and retain control of majority shareholders.
 The restriction is applicable on both majority as well as minority shareholders.

-A SHA normally prohibits a shareholder from selling their shares without first giving the other shareholders a reasonable opportunity to buy them.
-The basic idea behind this restriction is to ensure that the existing shareholders is not forced to accept an unwanted new shareholder.
+An SHA normally prohibits a shareholder from selling their shares without first giving the other shareholders a reasonable opportunity to buy them.
+The basic idea behind this restriction is to ensure that the existing shareholders are not forced to accept an unwanted new shareholder.

 Now let us understand the meaning of Drag Along and Tag Along Rights.